areg-pi/areg-pi/README.md

 # Hello there :jack_o_lantern:

-I just finished university and also taking courses about computer science in different websites.
-I've used several languages such as:
+I just finished university and I'm working as QA Engineer.
+I'm also taking computer science courses.
+I've used several tools such as:
-* 🤖 Python (with frameworks/ libraries: Pandas, Scikit, Dash, Scipy, OpenCV and Tkinter)
+* 🤖 Python (with frameworks/libraries: Pandas, Scikit, Dash, Scipy, OpenCV and Tkinter)
 * :electron: Embedded C (Arduino and Raspberry Pi projects)
 * :globe_with_meridians: HTML, CSS and Javascript (web dev)
 * 🔐Basics of SQL, C++ and Java
-* :chart_with_upwards_trend: MATLAB for numerical and signal analysis
+* :chart_with_upwards_trend: MATLAB for numerical and signal analysis (but ages without using it)

 ## 🔭 Interests
-I’m currently working on my future interests, which are:
+I’m currently working on some of my future interests, which are:
 * AI and Machine Learning
 * Data science
 * Robotics and augmented reality
-* Design
+* Design in general

 ## :globe_with_meridians: You can also find me in: